Cell/text (775) 291 0615

 My new saddles, the repairs, and leatherwork combine the traditional craft of saddle building and emerging technology of new materials, processes, and products.
 The increase of knowledge, the change in use, new demands by equestrians’ opens the work bench to a process I call contemporary craftsmanship.
 With influences as diverse as, Andrew Wyeth, Ray Hunt, Eddy Brooks, Bob Fox, James Krenov, Dale Harwood, Thomas Hart Benton, Walt Hefner and others, fresh thoughts and ideas bloom.
 Generating novel methods and new forms of work.
 The vision becomes a product, contemporary craftsmanship, the blending of old and new.
 Today, Stainless Steel hardware can be used throughout it is ‘as fine as it gets’ and is cost effective.

 A Wood tree covered with rawhide, this is both traditional and “green”.These materials, the wood, carved to any shape preferred; the rawhide, encases the wood and gives vigor and strength to the tree.
 I believe these elements produce the premium saddle tree.

-The use of my skills and our imagination, the client and I, we will create an estimable saddle, expressing our needs, shared experiences and artistic comforts.
+The use of my skills and our imagination, the client and I, we will create an deserving saddle, expressing our needs, shared experiences and artistic comforts.
 The love of creative success and mechanical achievement are an impressive mix.

 When a finished project fills a client’s need, I feel, for both the client and myself, I have created value.